nathanmct/Chukchi-Sea-trophodynamics/README.md

-# Chukchi-Sea-trophodynamics

-Readme for McTigue and Dunton (2017) Trophodynamics of the Hanna Shoal Ecosystem (Chukchi Sea, Alaska): connecting multiple end-members to a rich food web
+# Readme for McTigue and Dunton (2017) Trophodynamics of the Hanna Shoal Ecosystem (Chukchi Sea, Alaska): connecting multiple end-members to a rich food web

 In RStudio, open Hanna_Shoal_SIA.r to run analysis.
 Be sure all files from this repository are in your working directory.